 The Morrison Formation is one of the most widespread and easily recognized rock formations in the Southern Rocky Mountain and Colorado Plateau regions.
 Its strata (beds or layers) contain iron oxide and other minerals responsible for the red and green colors, which makes the Morrison Formation so easy to identify.
 It is also renowned for its dinosaur fossils!

-During the Jurassic, the Colorado landscape looked quite different than it does today.
+During the Jurassic (within the Mesozoic), the Colorado landscape looked quite different than it does today.
 The climate was moist and teeming with vegetation -- possibly like today's Amazon Valley.